 How to Protect Yourself from Account Hijacking

-To protect yourself from account hijacking, have a secure password.
-This should be a mix of numbers, symbols, capital letters and lower-case letters.
+To protect yourself from account hijacking, first of the security measures is to ensure you have a secure password.
+This should be a mix of numbers, symbols, capital letters, and lower-case letters.
 You’re even safer if it’s not a dictionary word or combination of dictionary words.
 Basically, the less likely you are to remember a password, the stronger it is.
 Also, use a cloud service that has automatic log-out capabilities so you’re not logged in longer than you’re using the service.
-Some services, like Google, also alert you when you login on a new device.
+Some services, like Google, also alert you when you log in on a new device.
 Always enable this option when available.

 Should I Be Worried?